 While FIRE is able to operate in the Fall and Spring semesters without requiring any fees or additional tuition for our research-based FIRE courses and experiences, our FIRE Summer Research Internships require enrollment in a 3-credit UMD summer course (FIRE199) that has summer-based tuition and fees.

-Information about tuition and fees for FIRE199 is available on the Office of Extended Studies website:
+Information about tuition and fees for FIRE199 is available on the Extended Studies website:

 We are not able to offer scholarships or financial aid to cover these course costs at this time.

 What will the FIRE199: FIRE Research Internship course require?
 Will there be assignments, quizzes, and exams?

 The FIRE 199 course will allow all FIRE Summer Research Interns to earn transcript credit for their summer commitment and accomplishment.